fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 * In which way does runtime behavior of the following expressions differ?
   * ``a + b `seq` (a + b) : list``
   * ``let s = a + b in s `seq` s : list``
+* What are conditions when `seq` or `deepseq` can actually evaluate a value?
 * What is the GHC extension `BangPatterns`?
-  * Make examples when bang pattern is useless.
+  * Make examples when a bang pattern is useless.
-  * What form does the bang pattern force values to be calculated to?
+  * Do bang patterns force values to WHNF or NF?
-  * Show the difference between this two definitions:
+  * Show the difference between these two definitions:
     * `f1`

     ```haskell